Ka pēhea te whakawhanake kaupapahere rapu mōhiohio OIA

 How to develop an OIA information search policy

-Archives New Zealand has developed this resource to assist organisations meet their obligations under the Official Information Act 1982 (OIA) when processing requests for information.
-Guidance specific to the Privacy Act 2020 will be developed separately.
+We developed this resource to assist public office organisations meet their obligations under the Official Information Act 1982 (OIA) when processing requests for information.
+Guidance specific to the Local Government Official Information and Meetings Act 1987 and the Privacy Act 2020 will be developed separately.

-Organisations can use this factsheet to develop an information search policy or best practice guidance for staff on how to determine whether they hold the information that has been requested.
+You can use the following information to develop an information search policy or best practice guidance for staff on how to determine whether your organisation holds the information that has been requested.
 This should cover three main issues:

-the extent to which the organisation is obliged to extract and compile information in response to an OIA request;
+the extent to which your organisation is obliged to extract and compile information in response to an OIA request;

-how the organisation may respond in different circumstances, for example, where the information is incomplete, unrecorded, inaccurate or deleted; and
+how you may respond in different circumstances, for example, where the information is incomplete, unrecorded, inaccurate or deleted; and

-the searches for information that the organisation is expected to conduct.
+the searches for information that you are expected to conduct.

 An information search policy: